udippant/base-drafts/draft-ietf-quic-transport.md

 A receiver MUST discard a newly unprotected packet unless it is certain that it has not processed another packet with the same packet number from the same packet number space.
-Duplicate suppression MUST happen after removing packet protection for the reasons described in Section 9.3 of {{QUIC-TLS}}.
+Duplicate suppression MUST happen after removing packet protection for the reasons described in Section 9.3 of {{QWIK-TLS}}.
 An efficient algorithm for duplicate suppression can be found in Section 3.4.3 of
 {{?RFC2406}}.